top of page

 In reality, true inspiration comes while working.

-So let’s find a strategy on how to go about this.
-What I suggest to my beginner students is to start by just going out, or even staying in, and just shoot photos of whatever they feel like.
+Let’s find a strategy on how to go about finding your subject in your photos.
+What I suggest to my beginner students is to start by just going out, or even staying in, and just take photos of whatever they feel like.
+Whether this is portraits, landscapes, still life or abstract.
 So you can too start by doing just that.
-Start to shoot photos.
-Don’t worry about getting anything right, about the camera settings, camera equipment, composition and anything else.
-Just shoot whatever you feel like, in the best possible way you can.
-There are brilliant photographers out there, with a significant body of work, considered to be master photographers, who may not completely understand how a camera works or even be able to shoot in manual mode.
+Start taking photos.
+Don’t worry about creating fine art.
+Pay little attention to the camera settings, camera equipment, composition, background and anything else.
+Just take photos whatever you feel like, in the best possible way you can.
+There are brilliant photographers out there, with a significant body of work, considered to be master photographers, who may not completely understand how a camera works or even be able to take photos in manual mode.
 What is important is the result.
 No one cares how you made it.
-No one cares what the camera settings were in a brilliant image.
+No one cares what the camera settings were in a brilliant picture.
 Or at least they shouldn’t.

 There is a very good reason for adopting this practice over a few months.
 You see, you already have a unique skill that no one else in the world possesses.
 You are yourself.
 There is no other person in the world that is you.
 In essence, no other person sees things the way you do.
 Art is all about taking advantage of this one simple fact.